SerializedSam/SerializedCivilJekyll/_posts/2021-02-24-Improve-readability-in-excel.md

 {% maincolumn "assets/img/readability-in-excel/07-groups-1.png" "" %}‍‍
 That minus symbol in red is the group, and when collapsed all that is visible is the relevant output and table reference.

-{% maincolumn "assets/img/readability-in-excel/08-groups-2.png" "" %}
+{% maincolumn "assets/img/readability-in-excel/08-groups-2.png" "screenshot from excel showing an expanded group with a combination of structure criteria in the left column and minimum FOS in the right column" %}

 ## Break things up across sheets
 Another general practice I've adopted in excel is to try and keep information on a single sheet to what will fit on a single page.

-{% maincolumn "assets/img/readability-in-excel/09-across-sheets.png" "" %}
+{% maincolumn "assets/img/readability-in-excel/09-across-sheets.png" "screenshot frome excel showing multiple sheet names in a workbook" %}

 I've found that if a calculation is getting longer than a single page, it is helpful to break it up into parts and use the sheet names to help make the calculation easier to navigate.